blairw/infs2822quickrefresher/README.md

 <a name="python"></a>
 ## 🐍&nbsp;&nbsp;2.
 Python Essentials

+This section of INFS2822 is based on the Software Carpentry [Programming with Python](https://swcarpentry.github.io/python-novice-inflammation/) text.

 ### Basics
+_This section is based on [Python Software Carpentry set 1](https://swcarpentry.github.io/python-novice-inflammation/01-intro/index.html).
+If you are also taking INFS1609, you may wish to compare with INFS1609 [Elementary Programming](https://blairw.github.io/infs1609quickrefresher/#elementaryprogramming) for the equivalent in Java._

 - Variable assignment, e.g. `weight_kg = 60` (integer), `weight_kg = 60.0` (float), `weight_kg = 'sixty'` (String)
 - Printing to the command line with `print(..)`

 ### Working with CSV data
+_This section is based on [Python Software Carpentry set 2](https://swcarpentry.github.io/python-novice-inflammation/02-numpy/index.html)._

 ```python
 import numpy